Posted on Sunday, October 1st, 2023 at 9:00 am

 • Diabetes (hypoglycemia or hyperglycemia)

 Even if the cause of the problem is different from all of these, you don’t want to take any chances.
-Call 911 right away.
+Call 911 or your local emergency number right away.

 Signs of Unresponsiveness

-When you are trying to wake a person up, you probably begin by calling out to them that it’s time to wake up.
+When you are trying to wake an unconscious person up, you probably begin by calling out to them that it’s time to wake up.
 If they remain asleep, the usual next step is to shake them gently.
 If they don’t respond, what does that mean?

-According to the Red Cross, typical signs of unresponsiveness include:
+According to the American Red Cross, typical signs of unresponsiveness include:

 • Not responding to a loud voice